-Latham Water District delivered safe water in 2022 with no water quality violations.
-We continually strive to improve our water quality by improving our treatment processes and by implementing capital improvement projects.
-In spite of the Covid-19 pandemic, the Latham Water District and its employees continue to deliver safe drinking water to the residents and businesses of the Water District.
+Latham Water District delivered safe water in 2023 with no water quality violations.
+We continually strive to improve our water quality by improving our treatment processes and implementing capital improvement projects.
+In spite of everyday challenges in the water business, the Latham Water District and its employees continue to deliver safe drinking water to the residents and businesses we serve.
 This water supply statement is being prepared for our customers in accordance with New York State Public Health Law.
 Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.
-This report is being made available by the Superintendent of the Division of Latham Water, John W. Frazer, Jr., P.E.
+This report is being made available by the Superintendent of the Division of Latham Water, Daniel Seaver, P.E.
 Any questions about this report (or the system in general) should be directed to him at 518-783-2750.